longnguyendr/vagrant-box-with-magento/README.md

 ---

-Now you can come to http://127.0.0.1:1180 or http://localhost:1180 to start setup
+Now you can move to http://127.0.0.1:1180 or http://localhost:1180 and start setup

 ---
 ###### Note

-If the frontend is messy, run
+If the frontend is broken, run

 ```
 cd /var/www/magento2ce